podder-ai/poc-base-sample/README.md

 ```

-For more detail implement, please check task example here [Examples](./examples)

 ### Framework API

+Some framework APIs you can use for your implementation.

 #### Logging

-You can output logs with `self.context.logger`.

-For further logging usage.
-Please check [here](https://docs.python.org/3.6/library/logging.html)
+You can output logs with `self.context.logger`. `logger` is just a wrapper of logging.
+For further logging usage, please check [here](https://docs.python.org/3.6/library/logging.html)

 ```python
 self.context.logger.debug("debug")
 self.context.logger.info("info")
 ```

-#### Env var
+#### Environment variables

+Please config  your environment variables in `.env` file.
-You can access to environment variables with `self.context.config`.
+You can access to environment variables with `self.context.config.get([YOUR_ENV_KEY])`.

 ```dotenv
 ENV=local